Sonny Gandee

 Sherwin Kenneth "Sonny" Gandee, Sr. (February 27, 1929 – July 21, 2013) was a professional American football linebacker and defensive lineman.
-After playing college football for Ohio State, Gandee was drafted by the Detroit Lions in 1952 NFL Draft.
+After playing college football for Ohio State, Gandee was drafted by the Detroit Lions in 1952 NFL draft.
 He played for five seasons in the National Football League (NFL) for the Dallas Texans in two games during the 1952 season and for the Detroit Lions in 51 games from 1952 to 1957.
 He was a member of the Lions' 1952, 1953 and 1957 teams that won NFL championships.

-Early years
+Early life

 Gandee was born in 1929 in Akron, Ohio, and attended that city's Garfield High School.
 His father, Sherman Gandee, was a deputy sheriff in Summit County, Ohio.
 He had a twin brother, Sherman "Joe" Gandee, Jr.

 College football

 Gandee attended Ohio State University and played college football as an end for the Ohio State Buckeyes football team in 1948, 1950, and 1951.
 He missed the 1949 season after sustaining a chipped vertebrae in his neck during a pre-season scrimmage.
 At the end of his senior season, he was selected to play in the 1951 East–West Shrine Game.
 He also played in the 1952 Senior Bowl.